The Renewable Heat Incentive (RHI) *Updated For 2020*

 Currently the Government has not addressed has it plans to encourage the installation of low carbon heating systems, but we will update you when more comes out.

+If you’ve been thinking about investing in heat energy, now is the perfect time to do it.
 To learn more about the Renewable Heat Incentive, continue reading.

 The Story So Far